 Following this logic, it’s reasonable to dive into ‘customer development’ as quickly as possible, send a hundred cold e-mails, and get all the warm intros you can right on the first day you start working on something new.
 Reading The Mom Test will significantly help you with outreach.

-Pushing customer development right from the start will help you to get interviews, and thereby decent insights, as quickly as possible.
+Pushing customer development right from the start will help you get interviews and decent insights as quickly as possible.

-Also, it will get you into the mental space of “we are really doing this project.”
-After some time, you will feel a certain familiarity with the domain you are working in and inertia to change it again.
+Also, it will get you into the mental space of “we are really doing this startup.”
+After some time, you will feel familiar with the domain you are working in and the inertia to change it again.

-If you feel like you aren’t learning anything significantly new from customer interviews, i.e. a large number of people within the same (!) customer group are telling you similar things, you may start to build a prototype.
+If you feel like you aren’t learning anything significantly new from customer interviews, i.e., many people within the same (!) customer group are telling you similar things, you may start to build a prototype.